picadoh/mockserver-client-net/README.md

 C# Fluent API for interacting with [Mock-Server](http://www.mock-server.com/) targetting `.netstandard2.0`.

-This client is written in C# and based on the original Java client Fluent API, available at [Mock-Server](http://www.mock-server.com/).
+This client, available at [MockServerClientNet Repository](https://github.com/picadoh/mockserver-client-net), is written in C# and based on the original Java client Fluent API, available at [Mock-Server Repository](https://github.com/mock-server/mockserver).
 Thanks to its authors for their contributions to open-source.
 I am **not** an author of the mentioned Java client and this client is **not** part of the [official Mock-Server clients](https://www.mock-server.com/mock_server/mockserver_clients.html).

 ## For users